jrostirolla/Zupply-challenge/README.md

 ![screenshot](https://github.com/jrostirolla/Zupply-challenge/blob/main/screenshot.jpg?raw=true)

-To start the program, navigate to the zupply folder, and in your terminal, type "npm start".
+To start the program, download the files and use the command "npm start"

 ## How to play
 Your objective is to move the horse to the endpoint, marked in red.